SMTorg/smt/doc/_src_docs/applications/ego.rst

 One of the earliest bodies of work on Bayesian optimisation that we are aware of are [2]_ and [3]_.
 Kushner used Wiener processes for one-dimensional problems.
-Kushner’s decision model was based on maximizing the probability of improvement, and included a parameter that controlled the trade-off between ‘more global’ and ‘more local’ optimization, in the same spirit as the Exploration/Exploitation trade-off.
+Kushner’s decision model was based on maximizing the probability of improvement, and included a parameter that controlled the trade-off between "more global" and "more local" optimization, in the same spirit as the Exploration/Exploitation trade-off.

 Meanwhile, in the former Soviet Union, Mockus and colleagues developed a multidimensional